twisterarmy/book/src/twister-core/yggdrasil.md

 ### Connect with proxy

-#### yggstack
+#### Yggstack

+> [!NOTE]
+> Keep in mind that the current version of Yggstack has an unresolved connectivity [Issue #8](https://github.com/yggdrasil-network/yggstack/issues/8) that causes disconnections after some time of use.
+If possible, please prefer the full Yggdrasil node installation instead!

-[yggstack](https://github.com/yggdrasil-network/yggstack) is a proxy server for Yggdrasil that allows you to use this network without installing the full node.
+[Yggstack](https://github.com/yggdrasil-network/yggstack) is a proxy server for Yggdrasil that allows you to use this network without installing the full node.
 It is especially useful in cases where you don't want to grant root access to the Yggdrasil service, as such access is required to operate the network configuration during the startup of a new interface.

 According to the [README](https://github.com/yggdrasil-network/yggstack#introduction):
 > Yggstack fills the gap by providing SOCKS5 proxy server and TCP port forwarder functionality similar to TOR router.
 It also can serve as a standalone network node to connect network segments.